 What is data-based individualization?

-Educators often struggle with how to provide intensive intervention for students who, like Natalia, have severe or persistent learning difficulties.
-One solution to this issue is data-based individualization, or DBI, a research-based process for gradually individualizing and intensifying interventions through the systematic use of assessment data, validated interventions, and research-based adaptation strategies.
+Data-based individualization, or DBI, offers a systematic approach for providing intensive intervention.
+DBI is a research-based process for gradually intensifying and individualizing interventions through the systematic use of assessment data, validated interventions, and research-based adaptation strategies.
 More specifically, DBI:

 - Uses data to help determine how and when students need additional support or intervention

-- Is typically content-specific; a student might receive DBI in one content area (e.g., reading) or one content-area skill (e.g., comprehension) and not others.
-Other students might receive DBI in multiple content areas, depending on their individual needs.
+- Is typically content-specific; a student may receive DBI in one content area (e.g., reading, math) or one content-area skill (e.g., comprehension, multiplication) and not others

 For Your Information

-The DBI process should be implemented when a student is not responding adequately to an evidence-based practice or program that is implemented with fidelity—that is, as intended by its developers—during secondary instruction.
-DBI consists of the five steps listed in the table below and depicted in the graphic.
+When a school utilizes an MTSS, DBI begins when a student is not responding adequately to a targeted evidence-based intervention that is being implemented with fidelity (i.e., as intended by the researchers).
+DBI consists of the five steps outlined in the table below and depicted in the graphic.
 Notice that the graphic indicates how to proceed when a student is responsive or nonresponsive to the intervention.

 |Step 1.
 Validated Intervention Program: Make the secondary intervention more intensive through quantitative changes to the instruction that a student receives.|